the-events-calendar/event-tickets/src/Tickets/Flexible_Tickets/_docs/custom-tables-structure.md

-# Flexible Tickets Custom Tables Structure
+# Flexible Tickets for Event Tickets - Custom Tables Structure

 What follows is a description of the custom tables that are used by the Flexible Tickets plugin.
 This is intended to be used as a reference for developers who are working on the plugin.